Furikuda/bork/docs/quickstart.rst

 extremely long passphrase (much more than 256 bits of entropy).

 Also avoid passphrases containing non-ASCII characters.
-Borg is technically able to process all unicode text, but you might get into trouble reproducing the same encoded utf-8 bytes or with keyboard layouts, so better just avoid non-ASCII stuff.
+Bork is technically able to process all unicode text, but you might get into trouble reproducing the same encoded utf-8 bytes or with keyboard layouts, so better just avoid non-ASCII stuff.